OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/MATH1050/Chapter 8 - Differentiation.md

 If $f(x)=\ln x$, then $f'(x)=\frac{1}{x}$.
 Note that here $x>0$ since the domain of $f(x)=\ln x$ is $x>0$.

-## 8.4 Critical points and curve sketching
+## 8.4 Critical Points and Curve Sketching

 A function $f$ has a *global maximum* at $c$ if $f(c)\geq f(x)$ for all $x$ in the domain of $f$.
 The number $f(c)$ is called the maximum value of $f$ on its domain.
 A global maximum is also called an *absolute maximum*.